 Our device would ensure that no matter the size of the farm, or where these farms are located, it would enable the farmer to always have an idea of the soil moisture level.
 With this information, they could then make appropriate decisions for their field, whether that would be adding more nutrients to a certain quadrant, or adding an exact amount of water.
 In Figure 1, you can see our vision for this device.
-We hope to have it be evenly spread into fields.
+We hope to have it be evenly spread into fields in an array.
 From there we hope to establish a simple hub to receive data at a remote location the farmer can choose.
+The data from each of these probes will then be sent to the central hub.
+The devices will be able to send data directly to the hub or to another device, to relay the information to the hub.
 These devices aren't intended to be too large so that deployment and collection, when necessary, is very easy.
 This would also facilitate ease of replacing devices for repair

 Figure 1.
+Visual Aid